hamedm15/On-Chain-Event-Ticketing-NFTs-and-Marketplaces/README.md

 |                      	| "Event TicketNFT   expired"                                                 	| _testSetUsedAndIsExpiredOrUsed_                  	|     PASS    	|
 | isExpiredOrUsed      	| "Ticket does not exist"                                                     	| _testTicketDoesNotExist_                         	|     PASS    	|
 | holderNameOf         	| "Ticket does not exist"                                                     	| _testTicketDoesNotExist_                         	|     PASS    	|

+## About

+Principles of Distributed Ledgers: Smart Contract Coursework for 2023, Imperial College London.